-- > Must ensure the apprentice is fully aware of all assessment requirements. - Cannot suggest or choose to end any assessment methods early (unless in an emergency). - Is responsible for ensuring the apprentice understands the implications of ending an assessment early if they choose to do so. - May suggest the assessment continues. - Must document the apprentice's request to end any assessment early.
+- > Must ensure the apprentice is fully aware of all assessment requirements. - > Cannot suggest or choose to end any assessment methods early (unless in an emergency). - Is responsible for ensuring the apprentice understands the implications of ending an assessment early if they choose to do so. - May suggest the assessment continues. - Must document the apprentice's request to end any assessment early.

-How can a Food and Beverage Team Member prepare for the observation with questions?
+How can a Hospitality Accommodation Team Member prepare for the observation with questioning?

-- Read the guidance documents and ask questions if the information provided is not clear. - Be prepared for the observation by practicing within the required time frames line managers can support by giving feedback against the observation standards. - Undertake a mock observation with the training provider and listen and act upon to the feedback provided. - Check that equipment and resources are available and in good working order prior to the assessment. - Remember food hygiene, health and safety procedures. - Ensure that the observation can start on time by being organised and prepared. - Prepare a short time plan for the observation. - > Treat each shift as an 'observation' shift, then treat the 'observation' as a normal shift. - Understand that unexpected situations can occur during the observation.
+- Read the guidance documents and ask questions if the information provided is not clear. - Be prepared for the observation by practicing within the required time frames line managers can support by giving feedback against the observation standards. - Undertake a mock observation with the training provider and listen and act upon the feedback provided. - Check that equipment and resources are available and in good working order prior to the assessment. - Remember food hygiene, health and safety procedures. - Ensure that the observation can start on time by being organised and prepared. - Prepare a short time plan for the observation. - > Treat each shift as an 'observation' shift, then treat the 'observation' as a normal shift. - Understand that unexpected situations can occur during the observation.
 Practice working on wider skills such as keeping calm and focused.
-It may be useful to write a list of scenarios that could go wrong and possible solutions.
+It may be useful to write a list of scenarios that could go wrong and possible solutions. - ➤ Decide, with support from their employer and/or provider, which department they would like to be observed in.
+It should be the department that provides the best opportunity to meet the grading descriptors for the assessment (see Table 2).